leclem/bert-as-a-service-server-docker/README.md

 I will make run a simple docker image of the server of Bert as a service on a cpu : https://github.com/hanxiao/bert-as-service

 Usage :
-Download the BERT-Base, Multilingual Cased model supporting 104 languages, 12-layer, 768-hidden, 12-heads, 110M parameters and unzip it in "model"  https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip
+Download the BERT-Base, Multilingual Cased model supporting 104 languages, 12-layer, 768-hidden, 12-heads, 110M parameters and unzip it in the "model" folder  https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip
 Run `docker build -t bert-server -f ./DOCKERFILE .` Run the docker anywhere :)